CIS RAM FAQ

 Who created CIS RAM?

-CIS RAM was developed by HALOCK Security Labs in partnership with CIS.
+CIS RAM was developed by HALOCK Security Labs in partnership with the Center for Internet Security.
 HALOCK had been providing CIS RAM methods for several years with positive response from legal authorities, regulators, attorneys, business executives, and technical leaders.
 HALOCK and CIS collaborated to bring the methods to the public as CIS RAM v1.0 in 2018, and now CIS RAM v2.0 in 2021.
-CIS is a founding member of the DoCRA Council that maintains the risk analysis standard that CIS RAM is built upon.
+CIS is a founding member of the DoCRA Council that maintains the risk analysis standard which CIS RAM is built upon.
 The DoCRA Council is made up of member organizations that require standards of practice in risk analysis and risk management, and have an interest in the methods used for analyzing risks and safeguards that reduce risk.
 DoCRA presents risk evaluation methods that are familiar to legal authorities, regulators, and information security professionals to create a “universal translator” for these disciplines.

 Is CIS RAM a replacement for the other risk assessment standards?

 No. CIS RAM conforms to and supplements established information security risk assessment standards and methods, such as ISO 27005, NIST Special Publications 800-30, and Risk Information Technology.
 By conforming to these standards and methods, CIS RAM ensures that the reader will conduct risk assessments in conformance to established (or authoritative) practices.
 By supplementing these methods, CIS RAM helps its readers evaluate risks and safeguards using the concept of “due care” and “reasonable safeguards” that the legal community and regulators use to determine whether enterprises act as a “reasonable person.”
 In addition, CIS RAM supports the cost-benefit analysis definitions for reasonableness used by U.S.-based regulators, litigators, and the legal community in general.

 Why another risk assessment method?